i0gan/pwn_waf/README.md

 Notice:
     You must use nc to test.
-Check your listend pwn program's permission and log permission.
+If server is down, checking your listened pwn program's permission and log permission.
+    If your program is orw type, open fd start with 6, not 3

 If the attacker attacks, the corresponding attack log file will be generated in the directory `/tmp/.i0gan/`.
 Each attack will generate a file, which can be directly analyzed after being attacked